tdlib/telegram-bot-api/README.md

 The `message` object now has two new fields:
 - `views`: how many views has the message (usually the views are shown only for channel messages)
 - `forwards`: how many times the message has been forwarded

+#### Object `ChatMember`
+The `ChatMember` object now has two new fields:
+- `joined_date`: integer, unix timestamp, when has the user joined
+- `inviter`: `User`, the inviter

+In addition, the member list now shows the full bot list (previously only the bot that executed the query was shown)

 <a name="installation"></a>
 ## Installation